 The gardens at Mottisfont

-Visitors approaching Mottisfont are often drawn to the enormous tree which, from some angles, seems to dwarf the building.
-This huge London Plane is thought to be the largest of its kind in Britain, and forms part of the Natioanl Collection of plane trees which stand in our grounds.
+As you approach the house, an enormous tree catches the eye - seeming to dwarf the building from some angles.
+This huge London plane is thought to be the largest of its kind in Britain, and forms part of the National Collection of plane trees which stand in our grounds.